Rights and Governments

 Serving the public

 If your company, your organization or you have at least 5 employees, you must be able to serve customers in French.
-This means that at least one employee on shift must have sufficient knowledge of French to communicate with customers.
+This means that a sufficient number of employees on shift must have adequate knowledge of French to communicate with customers.

 But you can continue to serve customers in English or another language if that’s what the customer wants and as long as they don’t request service in French.